marionebl/jaketrent-blog/source/_posts/2013-01-29-smashing-node-review.md

 published: true
 ---

 Node.js is everywhere.
-There's a lot of room foro people to learn and get into it.
+There's a lot of room for people to learn and get into it.
 A good starter book is [Smashing Node by Guillermo Rauch](http://amzn.to/14ttetp).
 Here's what I thought and what I learned while reading it.

 ![Smashing Node](http://i.imgur.com/hQTBeAF.jpg)